AlProzo/photon_analysis/README.md

  - `. run.sh`

 ## [STEP 1](https://github.com/AlProzo/photon_analysis/blob/main/loopDST.C#L120)
-Using ParticleCand loop find all tracks that has a good match with EMC(ECAL) and
+Using ParticleCand loop find all tracks that has a good match with EMC(ECAL) and save it in emcMultiplicity[sectors][cells]

 ## [STEP 2](https://github.com/AlProzo/photon_analysis/blob/main/loopDST.C#L147)
 Using `HEmcCluster` select photon candidates with following cuts